dvillavicencio/riven-bot/README.md

-# Destiny 2 Bot Service
+# Destiny 2 Bot for Discord

-Server-side project that will power the APIs the user-interface of the Discord bot will use for displaying data linked to a Bungie user.
+> Source code for Destiny 2 Bot Discord

-Currently, the project uses a mix of synchronous and asynchronous (Reactive) calls to Bungie to populate some fields to human-readable text.
+This repository has all the source code that makes the Destiny 2 Discord Bot work.
+This is meant to be a personal-project, therefore any issues or suggestions are appreciated but the development is solely mine and of selected-individuals.